 Delhi To Dehradun

 With bleary eyes and tireless vivacity, I set out on an overnight journey from Delhi to Dehradun in a Volvo.
 By the time I opened my eyes after a short and discontinued sleep, I learned to realize that it was Dehradun.
-I picked up my bag, got off the Volvo in the wee hours and waited for the fellow trekkers to join.
-After a while, I received a call from Samiksha, out Trek leader, who was assigned to pick us from the Railway Station.
+I picked up my bag, got off the Volvo in the wee hours, and waited for the fellow trekkers to join.
+After a while, I received a call from Samiksha, our Trek leader, who was assigned to pick us from the Railway Station.
 We all got into the vehicle that was supposed to drive us to Pantwari via Mussorie and Nainbagh route.

 The views were wonderful.
 But, my mind was busy controlling the motion sickness as with every half a mile there accompanied a U curve making some turn to the left and some to the right.
 Finally, a sigh of relief came to me when we made our first stop near Kempty Fall (Mussourie) to have a dash of breakfast.
 From there, it took us another one hour or so to reach Pantwari (Starting point of our trek).